How to Become an X-Ray Technician

 Medical imaging is far more complicated than “taking pictures.”
 Obtaining images of high diagnostic quality requires precise attention to detail.
 X-ray technicians must therefore follow physicians’ written orders meticulously.
 Because technicians are on their feet for long periods, the job requires a high level of fitness and stamina.
 Finally, technicians should enjoy hands-on work with complex machinery and be able to troubleshoot minor equipment problems.

 Experienced X-ray technicians can expect salary increases and greater flexibility in scheduling and shift selection.
 Over time and with experience, radiologic technicians will use more sophisticated imaging techniques and may specialize in a clinical area of interest such as MRI or cardiac imaging.

-According to the Bureau of Labor Statistics, the median pay for radiologic technicians was $54,340 in May 2010—much higher than the median salary for all health technology occupations.
-The middle eighty percent of radiologic technicians earned between $36,000 and $76,000 annually.
+According to the Bureau of Labor Statistics, the median pay for radiologic technicians and technologists is $55,870 - much higher than the median salary for all health technology occupations.
+The middle eighty percent of radiologic technicians earn between $37,610 and $80,080 annually.
 Earnings vary across geographic areas and are generally highest where there is a shortage of healthcare workers.